IKoshelev/ui-app-architecture-showcases/README.md

 9. If user has valid approval – they can finalize deal via `finalizeFinancing`.
 If not successful – received error message must be shown.
 Otherwise:

 ![](/requirments-sketches/8.png)

+10. Once you are done, **and only then!** check additional requirments in `advanced` branch, to check flexibility of you approach aganist incoming changes.

 # App basis